-3.9 Re-calculation of Alert Levels
+i.
+Re-calculation of Alert Levels

-- (a) Both the method used for establishing an Alert Level, and the associated qualifying period, apply also when the level is re-calculated to reflect current operating experience.
-However if, during the period between re- calculation of an Alert Level, a significant change in the reliability of an Item is experienced which may be related to the introduction of a known action (e.g. modification, changes in maintenance or operating procedures) then the Alert Level applicable to the Itern would be re- assessed and revised on the data subsequent to the change. - (b) All changes in Alert Levels are normally required to be approved by the Director and the procedures, periods and conditions for re-calculation are required to be defined in each Programme.
+- i.
+Both the method used for establishing an Alert Level, and the associated qualifying period, apply also when the level is re-calculated to reflect current operating experience.
+However if, during the period between re-calculation of an Alert Level, a significant change in the reliability of an Item is experienced which may be related to the introduction of a known action (e.g. modification, changes in maintenance or operating procedures) then the Alert Level applicable to the Item would be re-assessed and revised on the data subsequent to the change. - ii.
+All changes inAlert Levels are normally required to be approved by the Director and the procedures, periods and conditions for re-calculation are required to be defined in each Programme.

-3.10 Programme Information Displays and Reports
+j.
+Programme Information Displays and Reports